What is the submission deadline for Paper/Poster abstracts?

 What do I need to do about disclosures?

-Each submitter must enter his/her financial interest disclosure information at the initial login to the abstract system.
+Each submitting author is prompted to enter their financial interest disclosure information at the initial login to the abstract system.
 All contributors are required to disclose financial relationship information annually.
-The Academy will apply the responses to all your educational activities during the 2014 calendar year.
+The Academy will apply the responses to all educational activities during the 2015 calendar year.

-The Disclosure Policy states "all Academy contributors" – how are co-author disclosures collected?
+The Disclosure Policy states "all contributors" – how are co-author disclosures collected?

 The Academy will request disclosure information from co-authors; accurate e-mail addresses are required for all co-authors that are manually added during the submission process.

-If my abstract is accepted, what do I do at the meeting about disclosures?
+If my abstract is accepted, how do I follow the disclosure policy at AAO 2015?

-Even though disclosure has been made, paper and poster presentations should never promote the use of any commercial product.
+Even with disclosure, presentations should never promote the use of any commercial product.

 Can I submit my research if it has already been published somewhere else?